-2001: A Space Odyssey, directed by Stanley Kubrick, is widely regarded as one of the greatest films ever made.
-After finally watching it, I can understand why.
-But I also can’t ignore how disconnected I felt at times.
+2001: A Space Odyssey, directed by Stanley Kubrick, is regarded as one of the greatest films ever made.
+Ask any passionate sci-fi film fan, and they will almost always mention 2001 on their list of their favourite all-time films.
+And it was such an interesting experience watching is for the first time in 2026, after 3 decades of my life enjoying, loving and experiencing Sci-Fi films, because I can clearly see imagery, concepts and ideas from 2001 in more modern Sci-fi films that I love.
+I mean the entire sequence of Dave having that transcendence experience while going through the monolith, as I watched that I immediately saw Cooper travelling through time and space, in Interstellar, before arriving into the tesseract.
+Having said all that, unfortunately I also can’t ignore how disconnected I felt at times through out the film.
 This is not a traditional film.
 It doesn’t follow a conventional narrative structure.
 It’s not driven by character arcs or dialogue.
 It’s driven by ideas, symbolism, and technical ambition.

 By the time we reach the final act, where Dave enters the strange room and witnesses himself ageing, the film fully leans into abstraction.
 It stops explaining and starts provoking.
 The transformation into the Starchild is not something the film tells you.
 It’s something you have to interpret.